Robert Allenby: Professional career

-Controversy
+Controversies

+Allenby fractured his sternum and suffered facial injuries when he was involved in a car accident when the vehicle he was driving struck an obstacle on a roundabout in Puerto Banús in September 1996.
+The incident occurred after he was forced to withdraw from the 1996 European Open tournament after suffering a foot injury during the Loch Lomond World Invitational the previous weekend.

-Statements Allenby made at the 2009 and 2011 Presidents Cups generated controversy.
+Statements made by Allenby at the 2009 and 2011 Presidents Cups generated controversy.
 In 2009, following a loss to American Anthony Kim in the Sunday singles, Allenby accused Kim of partying all night on the eve of the Singles matches.
 That statement was vehemently denied by Kim and the members of the American team.
 In 2011, following a 0–4–0 record at the Presidents Cup where he failed to gain any points for the International team, he asserted that his record wasn't completely his fault and cited his partners' poor play as a reason.
 His partners, including Geoff Ogilvy, were displeased with Allenby's comments.
 The following week, at the Australian PGA Championship, Allenby got into contention which resulted in Ogilvy making a tweet that Allenby perceived as being sarcastic.
 After the tournament ended, Allenby exchanged heated words with Ogilvy and came close to having a physical altercation with Ogilvy.

 In July 2015 at the RBC Canadian Open, Allenby had a verbal altercation with his caddie, Mick Middlemo, after playing four holes.
 While Allenby says that he was verbally abused and threatened by Middlemo, Middlemo says Allenby was verbally abusive.
 Middlemo walked off the course and Allenby selected a school principal from the gallery to carry his clubs the rest of the round.
 Later reports from another caddy in the group, Simon Clarke, seemed to indicate the problem was with Allenby.
-"I've known Rob for a long time and I've known Mick for a long time," Clarke said.
-"It's disappointing that at age 42, or however old he [Allenby] is, he's still treating people that way and how many good caddies he's gone through.
+Clarke said, "I've known Rob for a long time and I've known Mick for a long time.
+It's disappointing that at age 42, or however old he [Allenby] is, he's still treating people that way and how many good caddies he's gone through."

-Alleged kidnapping

-On 17 January 2015, after missing the cut at the Sony Open in Hawaii, Allenby was at a bar in Honolulu, Hawaii, when he says he was kidnapped, robbed and beaten, before being dumped in a park several miles away.
-An arrest was made concerning the false use of Allenby's credit card for adult entertainment purposes.
-The case was "mistaken identity".